Is this why Bhupesh Baghel skipped Modi’s swearing-in ceremony?

 "Rahul had pinned high hopes on Baghel but he didn't perform and failed to control factionalism in his state.
 The Congress high command has also taken note of the fact that Baghel, Gehlot, and Kamal Nath did wrong reporting to Rahul Gandhi even a day before the election results were announced on May 23.
 They all had told Rahul that the party is going to win maximum seats in their states," adds the source.

-Attending Modi's swearing-in ceremony would have put Baghel face to face with Rahul Gandhi and Sonia Gandhi who were present on the ocassion.
+Attending Modi's swearing-in ceremony would have put Baghel face to face with Rahul Gandhi and Sonia Gandhi who were present on the occasion.